ABOUT THE DANCERS

 Maria Burt is a Miami native.
-She began her training at the Thomas Armour Youth Ballet and attended New World School of the Arts College where she has performed repertoire by Robert Battle, Ohad Naharin, Mark Morris and Paul Taylor.
-She also had the opportunity to work closely with Eduardo Villaro in the production of the work "Chance of Thunder".
-In the summer of 2018, Maria attended the San Francisco Conservatory of Dance summer intensive where she learned choreography from Christian Burns and Alex Ketley.
-Currently, she is a dancer with the Peter London Global Dance Company and was an apprentice of the company during their 2019/2020 season.
-Maria has recently joined Adele Myers and Dancers as a Guest Artist.
+She began her training at the Thomas Armour Youth Ballet and attended New World School of the Arts College where she has performed repertoire by Robert Battle, Ohad Naharin, Mark Morris, Paul Taylor, and others.
+After graduating college, Maria continues to delve deeper into herself as an artist, performer, and human being, as well as the research of movement as an expressive vocabulary.
+She has worked and performed at the Adrienne Arsht Center with the Peter London Global Dance Company and was an apprentice of the company during their 2019/2020 season.
+Currently, Maria is involved with Adele Myers and Dancers as a Dance Artist since Spring of 2021.
 She has earned her Bachelor of Fine Arts in Dance from the University of Florida/New World School of the Arts with the graduating class of 2020.

-Kashia Kancey is a Miami-born dancer, choreographer, performer, and artist, who earned her Bachelor of Fine Arts degree in dance from New World School of the Arts.
+Kashia Kancey is a Miami-born performer and choreographer, who earned her Bachelor of Fine Arts degree in dance from New World School of the Arts.
 While at NWSA, she performed works by Robert Battle, Ohad Naharin, Paul Taylor, and others.
 Upon finishing her education, Kashia presented choreography on the Dancemakers: New Works Series at NWSA, and choreographed two commissioned works for Peter London Global Dance Company, titled “War of the Women” and “Everyday is February”.
-Since then, she has apprenticed with Rosie Herrera Dance Theatre, and is currently working with Adele Myers and Dancers.
+Since then, she has apprenticed with Rosie Herrera Dance Theatre, and is currently working with Adele Myers and Dancers and Abby Z and the New Utility.
 Kashia is now based in Brooklyn, New York, and continues to pursue her professional career as a dancer and choreographer.